 The University of Michigan Central Campus is located in the heart of downtown Ann Abor.
-Visit Campus Information for maps and information about local transportation.
+Visit the U-M Campus Information site for maps and information about local transportation.

-If you need to stay in a hotel in or near Ann Arbor when you arrive, visit the U-M Campus Information Center Website.
+If you need to stay in a hotel in or near Ann Arbor when you arrive, visit the U-M Campus Information site

 University of Michigan Identification Card (Mcard)

 As soon as possible after you arrive, you need to get your university identification card (Mcard).
 You will need your Mcard to check into a residence hall, eat in a residence hall, use the athletic facilities, check out books from the library, and use the computing facilities.
 There are two Mcard centers, one on Central Campus and one on North Campus.
 Visit Student Life for directions to these centers.

 In order to get your Mcard, you will need to show a picture ID (passport or driver's license) and the letter of admission from your department, college, school, or the ELI.
 Visit the Treasurer's Office for more information about the Mcard.